 It’s Not Perfect But Still Fun

-Of course, lenses like this are never perfect, when Fujifilm makes their 9 element primes they are also not perfect because Fujifilm tends to favor lens character over the corner to corner sharpness.
+Of course, lenses like this are never perfect, when Fujifilm makes their 9-element primes they are also not perfect because Fujifilm tends to favor lens character over the corner to corner sharpness.
 There is a balance to this that Fujifilm tends to usually get right.

 I would consider this lens still more of a character lens but with dramatic improvements over the Kaman 50mm f1.1 mark I.

 The reason I say that is because it’s not incredibly sharp at f1.1.
-It also flares up a bit when hit by direct light, but it does do a pretty good job at dealing with chromatic aberrations.
+It also flares up a bit when hit by direct light, but it does do a pretty good job of dealing with chromatic aberrations.

-There is an obsession online with sharpness, but when dealing with a lens with this shallow of depth or any super fast lenses, you’re only getting a few millimeters of the image in focus anyway.
+There is an obsession online with sharpness, but when dealing with a lens with this shallow depth or any super fast lenses, you’re only getting a few millimeters of the image in focus anyway.

 I sometimes find it to look weird when you’re focusing on a face that’s tilted slightly, but only the center 5 eyelashes of one eye are extremely sharp.
 It doesn’t look cool.
 It looks digital and distracting.
-So I’ve always been ok with lenses like this that aren’t always perfectly sharp at every aperture.
+So I’ve always been okay with lenses like this that aren’t always perfectly sharp at every aperture.

-There are a few exceptions, Landscape lenses should have very good corner to corner sharpness.
+There are a few exceptions, Landscape lenses should have very good corner-to-corner sharpness.

-There is sometimes a danger of a lens not being sharp enough especially if you’re using high megapixel cameras and like to crop a lot.
-But for the most part, sharpness is definitely not the most important attribute for many styles of photography and in my opinion, f1.1. on the Kamlan 50mm f1.1 II is sharp enough.
+There is sometimes a danger of a lens not being sharp enough especially if you’re using high-megapixel cameras and like to crop a lot.
+But for the most part, sharpness is definitely not the most important attribute for many styles of photography, and in my opinion, f1.1. on the Kamlan 50mm f1.1 II is sharp enough.